short-greg/zenkai/README.md

 # Zenkai

-Zenkai is a framework built on PyTorch for deep learning researchers to explore a wider variety of
+Zenkai is a framework built on PyTorch for deep learning researchers
-- machine architectures
+- to explore a wider variety of machine architectures
-- learning algorithms
+- to explore learning algorithms that do not rely on gradient descent

 It is fundamentally based on the concepts of target propagation.
 In target propagation, a targets are propagated to each layer of the network by using an inversion or approximating an inversion operation.
 Thus, each layer has its own target.
-While Zenkai allows for more than just using target propagation, it is based on the concept of each layer h.
+While Zenkai allows for more than just using target propagation, it is based on the concept of each layer having its own target.

 ## Installation